The Launch Of Microsoft Windows

 Windows has evolved into an amazing platform and even its detractors give it credit for a nice design and almost bulletproof stability.
-But that's version 7.
-It wasn't always like that; I still remember the first clunky version of Windows that was little more than a graphic version of ms-dos ...
+But that's the latest versions.
+It wasn't always like that ...

 My colleague Wendy - who didn't realise that lunch was always provided at Microsoft - decided to feed her sandwiches to the swans so wandered down to the bank, broke them up into pieces and cast them on the water.
 A curious swan floated over and gulped one of the pieces down greedily.

 The next thing we heard was a scream from Wendy and we looked up from our conversation and saw said swan, flapping and hissing and chasing her towards the building.

 It was total pandemonium with sales reps and techies scattering everywhere, out of the path of the speeding Wendy and her angry pursuer!
 She legged it into the building and held the door shut, looking terrified as the swan tried to beat down the door with his wings.
 We fell around laughing at what just happened.

 Poor Wendy.
 How was she to know that Ham & English Mustard sandwiches would have such a profound effect on the poor bird?
 I'll never forget that moment, it was hilarious!

 But I digress ... the reason we were at Microsoft on that sunny day was for the launch of a very special piece of software.
 We were here for Windows version 1.0c - and based on today's standard of GUI design - it was truly awful!

 But it allowed the user to run more that one program at once and that was the clincher for me!
 I fell in love on the spot.
 This was a truly defining moment of my career - my first epiphany - and I was determined to learn as much about it as possible.